 – It is easier to access financing: Financing is usually a key challenge for most small businesses, but it is much easier to navigate when you buy an already existing business.
 Lenders are more likely to provide business loan financing for the purchase of already existing businesses since there’s considerably less risk associated with lending to a business with a proven track record and existing cash flow.

 – It is usually easier and faster to scale the business: Especially if you buy into a franchise, the work involved in buying and running a second or even third location is considerably less than it would be to build a business from scratch and expand to two or three locations, and you can probably do it much sooner too.

-– It can be challenging to properly value the business: While the experts that value businesses for a living are very good at what the do and will probably be spot on more often than they aren’t, it is still quite challenging to properly determine the true value of a business.
+– It can be challenging to properly value the business: While the experts who value businesses for a living are very good at what they do and will probably be spot on more often than they aren’t, it is still quite challenging to properly determine the true value of a business.
 No matter how thorough and knowledgeable you are, there are too many factors to consider.
 It means that you might end up finding out that the business you purchased is not worth what you actually paid for it.

 – You will probably have to make significant changes: It can be hard to really determine how well a business is operating when looking from the outside in.
 If you come across any problems, you might find yourself having to make significant changes.
 Unfortunately, as you are implementing those changes, you might find yourself creating new problems.
-To avoid finding yourself in such a situation, it can be a good idea to find out as much as possible about the existing business, so that you don’t regret your decision.
+To avoid finding yourself in such a situation, it can be a good idea to find out as much as possible about the existing business so that you don’t regret your decision.

 Which Option Should You Choose?

 Owning a business is a very exciting thing for many Australians.
 Starting a business from scratch and buying an already existing business are both paths you can take to own your own business.

 The decision regarding which option to use will depend on your financial goals, dreams, and personality and an in-depth assessment of the pros and cons of each approach as discussed above.